xd009642/streamer-template/doc/02_audio_decoding.md

 The xcorr function I've provided doesn't let you apply a lag or delay to the signals.
-We can look how how cross-correlation output appears for two similar but slightly delayed sine waves below:
+We can look how how cross-correlation output appears for two similar but slightly delayed sine waves below.
+Also, everything outside of the visible sine wave will be 0 amplitude in the cross-correlate.

 ![similar signals info](./diagrams/similar_xcorr.svg)